DaniloCVieira/Microcosm-experiment-disturbance-and-immigration-effects/README.md

-# Microcosm-experiment-disturbance-and-immigration-effects
+# Microcosm experiment: Effects of disturbance and immigration events in free-living marine nematodes.
-Results from an experiment microcosm testing the hypothesis that disturbance associated with low immigration rates decreases abundance and species richness, whereas disturbance associated with high immigration results in a more abundant, rich and evenly distributed assemblage
+Results from a microcosm experiment in which nematode assemblages were subjected to different regimes of disturbance and immigration.
+We tested thehypothesis that disturbance associated with low immigration rates decreases abundance and species richness, whereas disturbance associated with high immigration results in a more abundant, rich and evenly distributed assemblage.